Chizaruu/com.tsk.ide.vscode/README.md

 Please note that any previously existing configuration files will be overwritten during the package installation.

-These assembly project files will be generated under `{ProjectDirectory}/CSharpProjFolders`.
+The assembly project files will be auto-generated in {ProjectDirectory}/CSharpProjFolders.

-As these files are auto-generated, they should be ignored by source control.
+To ignore these auto-generated files, add the following line to your .gitignore:

-Example .gitignore line:
+Example .gitignore lines:

 ```
 # TSK VSCode